Close

 Off Armageddon Reef by David Weber

-Placeholder of -52 The Gbaba aliens destroyed nearly all of humanity.
+Image Place holder of - 70 The Gbaba aliens destroyed nearly all of humanity.
 The few survivors have fled to Earth-like planet Safehold.
 However, because the Gbaba can detect any industrial emissions, the people on Safehold must regress to an earlier medieval time.
 Using mind control technology, the government on Safehold imposes a religion that every citizen believes in — a religion that keeps them safe.
 800 years pass, and an android awakens to spur a technological revolution… and likely war.
 Off Armageddon Reef is just one of David Weber’s many impressive science fiction works.

 Valiant Dust by Richard Baker

-Place holder of - 61 When David Weber praises a sci-fi novel, it moves to the top of our reading list, and he calls Valiant Dust “new and extraordinary.”
+Poster Placeholder of - 35 When David Weber praises a sci-fi novel, it moves to the top of our reading list, and he calls Valiant Dust “new and extraordinary.”
 Baker drew on his background as a U.S. Navy officer to create an exciting tale of war and action set in space.
 The novel takes place aboard a starship led by gunnery officer Sikander Singh North, who, when faced with a planetary uprising, must prove to himself and his crewmates that he is the right man for the job.

 Starship Troopers by Robert A. Heinlein